search instagram arrow-down

 Cape May warbler

-The consensus seems to be that he likely took a wrong turn on his way down south.
+The consensus is that she likely took a wrong turn on her way down south.
 This bird has not been seen previously in the Lower Mainland.
-Their natural range is Central and Eastern Canada.
+Their natural range extends from Central to Eastern Canada.

 Nikon Cool Pix P700 Camera